 All that stands in the way of love is a Cold Heart.

-The adventures of Yamabuki continue in this full-length 83,000-word novel, action-filled with pitched battles and adventure depicting the samurai life as it was in ancient Japan—Book Three of Sword of the Taka Samurai.
+The adventures of Yamabuki that began with Cold Blood continue in this full-length 83,000-word novel, action-filled with pitched battles and adventure depicting the samurai life as it was in ancient Japan.

 A distant tsurigane began furious tolling in alarm.

 Cries erupted down the alley, near the Saké House.
 Visible in the swirling snow, black-clad sakimori dashed in all directions.